 - Severe skin reactions (Stevens-Johnson syndrome/toxic epidermal necrolysis) have happened with regorafenib.
 They can cause serious health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 - Tell your doctor if you have a wound that does not heal.

-- Lab tests, including liver function, thyroid function, and blood pressure, may be performed while you use regorafenib.
+- Lab tests may be performed while you use regorafenib.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.